jupi1001/minecraft-webclone/README.md

 You can click to add blocks and Alt+Click to remove blocks.
 You world is stored in your browsers local storage.

+When clicking to lock the cursor to the mouse, click as close as you can to the cursor(middle of the screen).
+That aligns the camera center and mouse

 ![Preview](preview.png "Preview")

 In the project directory, you can run: